 - If range_lookup is TRUE or left out, the first column needs to be sorted alphabetically or numerically.
 If the first column isn’t sorted, the return value might be something you don’t expect.
 Either sort the first column or use FALSE for an exact match.

-These are some ways to find the VLOOKUP max of multiple in Excel.
+These are some ways to find the max of multiple values by applying the VLOOKUP function in Excel.
 I have shown all the methods with their respective examples but there can be many other iterations.
 I have also discussed the fundamentals of the used functions.
 If you have any other method of achieving this, then please feel free to share it with us.